I love giving advice on how to make the construction experience as smooth as possible.

 In any case, this Dewalt is one of the best cordless impact wrenches around, and it's affordable to boot.

-If you're after something that's light and portable, this portable impact wrench by Bosch is a good option to consider.
+Lastly, if you're after an impact wrench/driver that's light and portable, this one by Bosch is a good option to consider.
 It's smaller and lighter than most of the competition, but that lighter frame doesn't detract from its power.

-With 20 volts of power and efficient lithium ion battery packs, it's more than capable of gruelling jobs like auto work and construction.
-It has an all-metal drivetrain and hammer mechanism, and it cranks out a maximum of 180 foot pounds of torque.
+With 20 volts of power and efficient lithium-ion battery packs, this serious impact wrench is more than capable of grueling jobs like auto work and construction.
+It has an all-metal drive train and hammer mechanism, and it cranks out a maximum of 1,100 foot pounds of torque.
 It has 2,800 BPM.

-The batteries have a really impressive capacity, with 1.5 Ah they should last for around 6 - 8 hours of use.
-If you want more run time, you can upgrade to the optional 3 Ah batteries, which doubles your capacity.
+The batteries have a really impressive capacity; with 3 Ah, they should last for more than a full day of use.
+If you want more run time, you can upgrade to the optional 5 Ah batteries, which doubles your capacity.

 This is the 1/2" version, so it's more powerful than the 3/8" model they offer.
 It has 700 foot pounds of torque when fastening, and it has 1,100 foot pounds of 'nut busting' torque for loosening stubborn bolts.